puppetlabs/puppet-docs/source/pdk/pdk_get_started.md

 When you create a new module with PDK, the `pdk new module` command asks you a series of questions, sets metadata based on your answers, and creates a `metadata.json` with the metadata for your new module.
 The new module that PDK creates includes all the infrastructure to use the other capabilities of `pdk`.

 Each question has a default response that PDK uses if you hit **Enter** to skip the question.
+To generate a module with only the default values, you can skip the interview step by running `pdk new module hello_module --skip-interview`.

+content to support/expand on questionnaire responses

-Question   | Default value
+Question   |Description   | Default value
 ----------------|-------------------------
-What is your Puppet Forge username? | testuser
+What is your Puppet Forge username? | This will be used when uploading your module to the Forge.
+You can opt out of this at any time.
+The Forge username to associate the module with.
+By default, this is the username with which you are logged into your machine. | username
 Puppet uses Semantic Versioning (semver.org) to version modules.
-What version is this module? | 0.1.0 Who wrote this module? | the logged-in username
+What version is this module? | The current version of your module.
+This should follow semantic versioning. | 0.1.0
+Who wrote this module? | By default, this is the username with which you are logged into your machine. | username What license does this module code fall under? | The license under which your module is made available.
+This should be an identifier from https://spdk.org/licenses/.
+Common values are "Apache-2.0", "MIT", or "proprietary". | Apache-2.0
-What license does this module code fall under? | Apache-2.0 How would you describe this module in a single sentence? | (none) Where is this module's source code repository? | (none) Where can others go to learn more about this module? | (none) Where can others go to file issues about this module? | (none)
+How would you describe this module in a single sentence? | A short summary to help other Puppet users understand what your module does. | (none)
+Where is this module's source code repository? | The URL to your source code repository, usually on GitHub. | (none) Where can others go to learn more about this module? | If you have a web site that offers full information about your module, provide the URL here. | (none)
+Where can others go to file issues about this module? | If you have a public bug tracker for your module, provide the URL here. | (none)

-PDK then displays the metadata information that it will use to generate the new module:
+PDK then displays the metadata information that it will use to generate the new module.
+For example, for a new module called hello_module, the `metadata.json` might look like this:

 ``` json
 {